Welcome

 Tulipa can answer questions such as:

-- How much flexible energy supply and demand is available?
+How much flexible energy supply and demand is available?
 How much is needed in the future?

-- How will different investment decisions impact the balance and generation mix of the energy system?
+How will different investment decisions impact the balance and generation mix of the energy system?

-- Where will there be grid congestion in the future?
+Where will there be grid congestion in the future?
 How would placing [technology] at [location] impact congestion?

-- How will policy targets influence investment and dispatch?
+How will policy targets influence investment and dispatch?

-- How will a future energy system handle different weather patterns and extreme events (such as dunkelflaute)?
+How will a future energy system handle different weather patterns and extreme events (such as dunkelflaute)?

 Scope & Features

-- Optimisation Objective: Minimize total system cost for investment & dispatch (investment in production, conversion, storage, transport/grid)
+Optimization Objective: Minimize total system cost for investment & dispatch (investment in production, conversion, storage, transport/grid)

-- Geographic scope: Flexible (Anywhere - Region/Country/Continent)
+Geographic scope: Flexible (Anywhere - Region/Country/Continent)

-- Energy carriers: Any (All - electricity, gas, H2, heat, etc)
+Energy carriers: Any/All (electricity, gas, H2, heat, etc.)

-- Timespan: Any (Usually Yearly or Multi-year)
+Timespan: Any (Usually Yearly or Multi-year)

-- Time resolution: Fully-flexible - even mixing different resolutions (1-hr, 2-hr, 3-hr, etc) within a scenario
+Time resolution: Fully Flexible - even mixing different resolutions (1-hr, 2-hr, 3-hr, etc) within a scenario)

-- Temporal aggregation: Time series aggregation with blended representative periods using TulipaClustering
+Temporal aggregation: Time series aggregation with blended representative periods using TulipaClustering

 License